 Con Optimus support is straight terrible

-Running on a laptop with optimus gpu or the driver for you powerfull gpu is not gonna happen.
+Running on a laptop with optimus gpu or the driver for your powerful gpu is not gonna happen.

 Con Focused on binary release debian and worse at source build infrastructure